What Triggers a California FTB Audit? (Orange County Guide)

 If your California tax return doesn't match your federal return, or if it leaves out 1099 income, capital gains, or stock sales, the FTB will notice.

-Even minor mismatches can trigger automated notices — and unresolved notices may escalate into full audits.
+Even minor mismatches can lead to receiving an FTB notice in the mail — and if ignored, may escalate into full audits.

 3. Self-Employment Income Without Documentation